-(7) To levy a tax or a license on any slot machine or similar device of any kind, whether a license may be required therefor by the State or not, and may, if permitted by general law, exceed the State license if any be required and may provide penalties for any violation thereof.
+(7) To levy a tax or a license on any slot machine or similar device of any kind, whether a license may be required therefor by the State or not, and may, If permitted by general law, exceed the State license if any be required and may provide penalties for any violation thereof.

-(8) To license and regulate the holding and location of shows, circuses, public exhibitions, carnivals and other similar shows or fairs, or prohibit the holding of the same, or any of them, within the limits of the town; and may assess a license fee for holding any of the foregoing within one mile of the town which shall only be sufficient to provide regulation and protection.
-This section shall not be construed to prohibit a resident mechanic or artists from exhibiting any production of his own art or invention without compensation, nor shall any license be required, of any industrial arts exhibit nor of any agricultural fair or the shows exhibited within the grounds of such fair or fairs, during the period of such fair, whether an admission be charged or not, nor of resident persons performing in a show or exhibition for charity or other benevolent purposes, nor of exhibitions of volunteer fire companies whether an admission be charged or not.
+(8) To license and regulate the holding and location of shows, circuses, public exhibitions, carnivals and other similar shows or fairs, or prohibit the holding of the same, or any of them, within the limits of the town;.
+This section shall not be construed to prohibit a resident mechanic or artists from exhibiting any production of their own art or invention without compensation, nor shall any license be required of any industrial arts exhibit nor of any agricultural fair or the shows exhibited within the grounds of such fair or fairs, during the period of such fair, whether an admission be charged or not, nor of resident persons performing in a show or exhibition for charity or other benevolent purposes, nor of exhibitions of volunteer fire companies whether an admission be charged or not.
 Whenever such show, exhibition, or performance is given, whether exempted by the terms hereof or licensed, those engaged therein and operating under either such license or exemption, shall be exempt from a license tax for performing or acting thereat; provided, however, that this shall not be construed to allow without license a performance for charitable or benevolent purposes by a company, association or persons, or a corporation, who makes it their business to give exhibitions, no matter what terms of contract may be entered into or under what auspices such exhibition is given by such company, association or persons, or corporation, for benevolent or charitable purposes, it being the intent and meaning of this section that every company, association or persons, or corporation, which makes its business that of giving exhibitions for compensation, whether a part of the proceeds are for charitable or benevolent purposes or not, shall pay the license tax required by law.